-- a.
-An ATM designed for walk-up use and located in the exterior wall of a building or within a parking area shall be designed to avoid obstructions to pedestrian movement along sidewalks, through public use areas, or between parking areas and building entrances, or vehicular movement in front of buildings or through parking areas. - b.
+- building entrances, or vehicular movement in front of buildings or through parking areas. - b.
 If an ATM is designed for use by customers in their vehicles, it shall comply with the accessory use standards (including zones where permitted) in Sec.
 26-4.3(d)(4), Drive-thru Facility.

-(4) Drive-thru Facility377
+(4) Drive-thru Facility376

-a.
-Vehicular access to drive-thru windows or service areas shall be provided from an arterial or collector street.
+- a.
+Vehicular access to drive-thru windows or service areas shall be provided from an arterial or collector street. - b.

-- b.
 The driveway providing access to the drive-thru facility shall be at least 25 feet from any other driveway. - c.
 Internal traffic circulation patterns on the site shall not cause vehicles to impede vehicular movement external to the site or block access to any required parking spaces located on the site. - d.
 Drive-through facilities shall be designed so as not to obstruct the movement of pedestrians along sidewalks, through areas intended for public use, or between the building entrance and customer parking spaces. - e.
 No portion of a drive-thru facility shall be located within 50 feet of a Residential zoning district or a lot containing a Residential use. - f.
 Canopies or other features installed over a drive-thru window shall maintain common roof lines and materials with the principal structure. - g.
 Drive-through facilities shall not be located on the front façade of the building they serve.

-(5) Electric Vehicle Charging378
+(5) Electric Vehicle Charging377

 - a.
 An electric vehicle charging space shall be located so as not to interfere with vehicle, bicycle, or pedestrian access and circulation, or with required landscaping. - b.
 When accessory to any residential development: - 1.
 Electric vehicle charging is allowed only for the residents and their guests; and - 2.
 Unless located in a parking structure, chargers are limited to Level 1 or Level 2 facilities as defined by the U.S. Department of Energy. - c.
-When accessory to any nonresidential development: - 1.
-Three electric vehicle charging spaces may be counted towards the minimum required number of parking spaces.
+When accessory to any nonresidential development: - Three electric vehicle charging spaces may be counted towards the minimum required number of parking spaces.
 Additional electric vehicle charging spaces may be counted towards the minimum required number of parking spaces if the space is not reserved exclusively for vehicle charging.
 Spaces in excess of the minimum required parking may be reserved for electric vehicle charging. - d.
 When located in a surface parking lot and not mounted on the exterior of the principal structure: - 1.
 The maximum height of the dispenser and any other associated structure is eight and one-half feet; and - 2.
-A canopy is not permitted in association with the electric vehicle charging space. - e.
+A canopy is not permitted in association with the electric vehicle charging space.

+e.
 Electronic display screens shall not exceed a maximum total area of one square foot per dispenser.

-(6) Home-based Business379
+(6) Home-based Business378